 There are many reasons to to overheat the drill bit.
 This guide will help you to find other reasons for drill bit overheating.

 You can use water as a real cutting and dust management liquid when you drill tile and glass.
 When the dust is mixed with water, it will come out as liquid.
-And water act as good thermal conduction as well as it is unlimited you can use more.
+And water act as good thermal conduction, as it is unlimited you can use more.

 Read More About – Top 08 Drill Bit Problems and Solutions

-While you drill, swarfs come out.
+While you drill wood, swarfs come out.
 Due to this reason, you must remove them quickly.
 Else those can be clogged in the drilling hole, and it will generate additional heating.
 Due to this heating and rotation drill bit can break easily.
+Bench drill and professional drilling machines have a proper chip suction method.
+Using that will reduce the heat from the drill bit while drilling.

 When the suction equipment is activated, it sucks the air.
 Due to this reason, the air is moving near the drill bit.
 This will reduce the temperature of the drill bit.
 Chips are also moving due to the suction, and there is a dual advantage due to the suction tool.

-Tip 04- Use Low RPM and Low Thrust
+4. Use Low RPM and Apply Low Thrust to the Drill Bit

 When the RPM and thrust are high, it can move on the material in a tough way.
 Due to this, heat is generated abnormally.
 These are two factors, and both are affected in the same way.

-Drilling wood and soft material require high RPM, and drilling steel, stone, and concrete require low RPM.
+Drilling wood and soft material requires high RPM, and drilling steel, stone, and concrete requires low RPM.
 Thrust is also important.

-If you use moderate RPM and thrust, you can see the well shape and thick swarfs are coming out, and it is about 2″ in length when you drill metal.
+If you use moderate RPM and thrust, you can see the well-shaped and thick swarfs are coming out, and it is about 2″ in length when you drill metal.
 So use moderate RPM and thrust for the drilling process in order to heat protection.

 Normally follow 2-3 steps to drill one hole.
 If you can, take out the drill and immerse yourself in the water during this process.
 This seems a bit difficult.
 But it is easy when you get used to this.